 It is my hope that after today you will understand what Montessori is all about!
 I’ve also included some lists below to help you determine if adopting Montessori teaching is practical for your family.

 Sounds Great, Right?
-Let’s dive in to what Montessori actually looks like in school-settings and in the home…
+Let’s dive into what a Montessori program actually looks like in school settings and in the home…

 Dr. Maria Montessori founded this now internationally renowned approach to learning.
 Though the woman is deserving of an entire article dedicated to her incredible work detailing children’s social, intellectual, physical, and spiritual development, I’ll try not to fan-girl too much over this inspiring visionary…

 Ok, but seriously, her work has been so influential that she has been awarded not 1 but 3 Nobel Peace Prize nominations – How incredible is that?!

 “My vision of the future is no longer of people taking exams and proceeding on that certification… but of individuals passing from one stage of independence to a higher, by means of their own activity, through their own effort of will, which constitutes the inner evolution of the individual.”

 Introduction, From Childhood to Adolescence, The Clio Montessori Series, by Maria Montessori